Kiwari-Labs/kiwari-labs-contracts/CONTRIBUTING.md

 ## Prerequisites

 Before you begin developing or contributing to kiwari-labs-contracts, ensure that the following software is installed.
+And please follow the code pattern.

 - node [Download](https://nodejs.org/en/)
 - nvm [Download](https://github.com/nvm-sh/nvm#installing-and-updating)